AlgoLab/shark_experiments/README.md

 * `{root_fold}/output/results.csv`

 ### asquant
-Download the archive from [...], unzip it and set the root in the `asquant/config.yaml` using the path to the extracted folder (should be something like `/.../asquant/`).
+Download the archive from [this link](https://drive.google.com/file/d/1xW5JxKH1OL5dWDcrOPFGW9l40tEjHHph/view), unzip it and set the root in the `asquant/config.yaml` using the path to the extracted folder (should be something like `/.../asquant/`).
 Run `snakemake -n` and you should see something like:
 ```
 Job counts:
         count   jobs